-- Work with LAFCO staff to identify appropriate criteria to be used in service review - Work with LAFCO staff to develop and distribute initial and supplemental requests for information (RFIs) - Collect information through survey, research, interview, meetings and other appropriate means - Compile information in a database or other appropriate format - Verify compiled information with agencies
+- Work with LAFCO staff to identify appropriate criteria to be used in service review - Work with LAFCO staff to develop and distribute initial and supplemental agency requests for information (RFIs) - Collect information through survey, research, interview, meetings and other appropriate means Note: In June 2019, Contra Costa LAFCO completed its 2nd round "city services" MSR/SOI updates covering all 19 cities and four CSDs.
+Some of the general city and CSD information needed for the "parks & recreation" MSR may be found in the 2019 "city services" MSR. - Compile information in a database or other appropriate format - Verify compiled information with local agency staff